ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 Thank you, Daniel.

 54:00 _Daniel:_
 All right.
-I'm going to come back on video and then?
+I'm going to come back on video and then....
 All right.
 Well, thank you for the amazing presentation.
 There's many places to begin, many ways to do it.